 Either ways you must book in advance to make sure you can secure your space.

-I went for sunset and I didn’t realize that I chose a day where the weather forecasts were not promising, so the place was basically empty and I still had amazing views of a very stormy sky which then turned into a beautiful rainbow and then a spectacular sunset, to end with a beautiful blue night sky over the city.
+I went for sunset and I didn’t realize that I chose a day when the weather forecasts were not promising, so the place was basically empty and I still had amazing views of a very stormy sky which then turned into a beautiful rainbow and then a spectacular sunset, to end with a beautiful blue night sky over the city.
 I spent there 3 hours just waiting for the right moment to take amazing shots and it was all worth it.

 If you don’t like crowds I would suggest you avoid weekends if you can.